eduardbeutel/treeiter/Readme.md

 - predicate() is a function that returns true or false
 - operation() is a function that can modify its arguments
-- consumer() is a operation without return value that can modify it's arguments
+- consumer() is a function without return value that can modify it's arguments
-- supplier() is a operation that returns a new object and doesn't modify it's arguments
+- supplier() is a function that returns a new object and doesn't modify it's arguments
 - collection can be a list, set or map

 ### Structure